USAFrenzy/Serenity_Logger/README.md

   - Output will be flushed when output handle's internal buffer is full or when ```Flush()``` <br>
     is explicitly called.
 Will also call ```Flush()``` in the destructor to ensure contents are <br>
     present in the pipe.
+    - Note: there is currently no built-in piping method, however, logging with this class will detect <br>
+            if it has been piped and behave accordingly
 - If Windows platform, utilizes the windows macro ENABLE_VIRTUAL_TERMINAL_PROCESSING <br>
   for ansi color codes.
   - If not defined for the windows platform, will automatically define this macro